 DC-3 Plane Wreck in Solheimasandur

-For many years, the US Navy DC-3 Plane Wreck sat abandoned to the elements.
-The result of a fuel failure in 1973, the aircraft crashed into the black sand desert of Solheimasandur, located between Hvolsvollur and the fishing village of Vik i Myrdal.
-Thankfully, there was no loss of life in the incident.
+For many years, the US Navy DC-3 Plane Wreck has sat abandoned and left to the elements.
+As a result of a possible fuel failure in 1973, the aircraft crashed into the black sand desert of Solheimasandur, located between Hvolsvollur and the fishing village of Vik i Myrdal.
+Thankfully, there was no loss of life during the incident.

-It has sat there ever since, exposed and jagged, creating a stark contrast, not just with its peeling white paint to the dark, flat, volcanic earth of Solheimasandur but to its sheer artifice when compared to the open, untouched nature that has become its resting place.
+It has sat there ever since — exposed and jagged, creating a stark contrast with the landscape, with the plane's peeling white paint standing against the dark volcanic earth of Solheimasandur.
+Additionally, the plane's mechanical, man-made nature greatly contrasts with the open, untouched environment that has become its resting place.

 - See also: The abandoned DC plane on Sólheimasandur.

-The best way to visit the DC-3 plane wreck is by joining an exciting ATV tour starting from the Myrdalsjokull glacier base, offering both adventure and convenience.
-Alternatively, you can take a shuttle directly to the plane wreck site, saving yourself the challenging and lengthy walk to this iconic location.
+The best way to visit the DC-3 plane wreck is by joining an ATV tour starting from the Myrdalsjokull Glacier Base, offering both adventure and convenience.
+Alternatively, you can shuttle to the plane wreck site, saving yourself the challenging and lengthy walk to this iconic location.

 Fjadrargljufur Canyon

-Fjadrargljufur Canyon holds a 1.2-mile (2 km) long river in South Iceland and is approximately 62 feet (100 m) deep, with steep walls and narrow pathways.
-Fjadrargljufur, notoriously unpronounceable for foreigners, is said as [Fyath-raor-glyu-fur].
+Fjadrargljufur Canyon holds a 1.2-mile (2 km) long river in South Iceland and is approximately 328 feet (100 m) deep, with steep walls and narrow pathways.
+Fjadrargljufur, notoriously unpronounceable for foreigners, is pronounced as [Fyath-raor-glyu-fur].

-Fjadrargljufur canyon has changed a lot over the nine thousand years it has existed; today, guests can explore the feature either from the walking path above the canyon or actually inside of it (though this will require some wading).
+Fjadrargljufur Canyon has changed a lot over the nine thousand years it has existed.
+Today, guests can take the walking path above the canyon to admire it.
+Entering the canyon itself is now strictly forbidden to protect the environment.

 The bedrock of Fjadrargljufur is palagonite, dating back to cool periods during the last Ice Age, approximately 2 million years ago.
 The canyon has taken on its strange and winding shape due to the river Fjadra, which begins at the mountain Geirlandshraun.

-Visitors are urged to respect the path that winds itself on top of the canyon, as stepping off it damages the delicate grass and moss found there.
+Visitors are urged to respect the path that winds itself on top of the canyon.
+Stepping off the path damages the delicate grass and moss found there.

 - See also: Top 11 Amazing Canyons in Iceland.